-During history of mankind there were many horrible disease epidemics, killing millions of people.
+During history of mankind there were many horrible disease Pandemics, killing millions of people.

-The worst of them you can check in the Top 20 list of the most deadliest Disease Epidemics!
+The worst of them you can check in the Top 20 list of the most deadliest Disease Pandemics!

 20. Polio (1916) USA – 6,000 deaths